 How to Use Peppermint Tea

 There are different types of peppermint teas available, including loose leaf teas and convenient tea bags.
-The most important thing is that you find a high-quality tea that will give you a rich, flavorful brew, and contains premium raw ingredients.
+The most important thing is that you find a high-quality tea with premium raw ingredients that will give you a rich, flavorful brew.

 To make hot tea using a peppermint tea bag…

-Boil your water and add it into a cup with your tea bag.
+Boil your water and add it to a cup with your tea bag.
 Let the tea steep for 3-5 minutes, depending on how strong you like it.
-Remove tea bag and discard or save for another cup.
+Remove the tea bag and discard or save for another cup.

 To make iced peppermint tea…

-Follow the instructions for making the hot tea, but after removing the tea bag, pour the contents into a cup or travel mug full of ice!
+Follow the instructions for making hot tea above.
+But after removing the tea bag, pour the contents into a cup or travel mug full of ice!